rosshiga/EE491_IoT/README.md

 The domain name of the HTTPS site must be set in the Bluemix Flow The domain name of the Bluemix Node-RED must be set at the bottom of index.html

+## Questions

+Please see the enclosed paper and presentations